la2050/challenge/_2021/connect/everyoneon.md

   engines, K-12 parent/student portals, and medical portals

   - Social connectedness
-Approximately how many people will be directly impacted by this proposal?: '105' Approximately how many people will be indirectly impacted by this proposal?: '180' Please describe the broader impact of your proposal.: > Our efforts will focus in Hollywood, East Hollywood, Pico-Union, Westlake, and Wilshire Center (LAPZ communities), where many noncitizens, seniors, and those with low educational levels confront poverty, overcrowded housing conditions,
+Approximately how many people will be directly impacted by this project, program, or initiative?: '105' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '180' Describe how Los Angeles County will be different if your work is successful.: > Our efforts will focus in Hollywood, East Hollywood, Pico-Union, Westlake, and Wilshire Center (LAPZ communities), where many noncitizens, seniors, and those with low educational levels confront poverty, overcrowded housing conditions,